JonnyBooker/split-flap/README.md

 This uploads the website onto the ESP8266's file system.

 **NOTE:** No sketch has been uploaded yet!
 Only the static files.
-This will also only work on an older version of Arduino IDE < version 2.
+At the time of writing, this will also only work on an older version of Arduino IDE < version 2.
 The latest Arduino IDE broke support for Plugins such as the LittleFS plugin.

 #### Updating Settings of the Sketch
 There are several options in the Sketch you can modify to customise or change the behaviour of the display.
 These are marked in the code as "Configurable".